robert/robert.github.com/_posts/2015-08-06-migrating-millions-of-database-records-at-stripe.md

 ## 1.3 Migrate old data to the LegalEntity

 Next, we iterate through every single Merchant and AccountApplication record and migrate the relevant properties over to the LegalEntity.
-Our previous double-writing ensures that whilst this (long-running) migration is in progress, we stay in sync even as data is added and updated.
+Our double-writing code ensures that whilst this (long-running) migration is in progress, we stay in sync even as data is added and updated.

 We once again check that the relevant Merchant, AccountApplication and LegalEntity fields contain exactly the same data.